LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU vs. Miami (FL) Women's Basketball Predictions & Picks - NCAA Tournament Elite Eight

-Sunday's contest that pits the LSU Lady Tigers (31-2) against the Miami Hurricanes (22-12) at Bon Secours Wellness Arena should be a one-sided matchup based on our computer prediction, which projects a final score of 75-62 in favor of LSU, who is heavy favorites by our model.
+Sunday's game that pits the LSU Lady Tigers (31-2) against the Miami Hurricanes (22-12) at Bon Secours Wellness Arena is expected to be a lopsided matchup based on our computer prediction, which projects a final score of 75-62 in favor of LSU, who is heavily favored by our model.
 Game time is at 7:00 PM ET on March 26.

-In their last matchup on Friday, the Lady Tigers claimed a 66-63 win against Utah.
+In their last time out, the Lady Tigers won on Friday 66-63 against Utah.

 LSU vs. Miami (FL) Game Info